christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Asander (obvious reference to Alexander), King of Bosphorus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh") aka Brogitarix, king of Galatia aka Ariarathes IX aka Julius Caesar.

+**Appendix B: Who Rewrote History?**\

+History as we know it is totally fraudulent.
+Who was behind the forging of recorded history?

+Likely suspects:

+1. Emperor Augustus and the Flavians (Hiding the Scythian Bloodline)

+Emperor Augustus and the Flavians had motive to hide their Scythian heritage.
+They did not want the people to know that they were ruled by a heriditary (foreign) dynasty.
+They wanted the population to believe that anyone could rise up to the top.

+2. The Church Fathers

+The mainstream claim is that the Library of Alexandria was destroyed by Julius Caesar (48 BC) or Muslim conquest (642 AD).
+The truth is that the final and most devastating burn was ordered by Pope Theophilus I of Alexandria in 391 AD to erase Serapis cult texts that exposed Christianity’s origins.
+Proof: The Nag Hammadi Library (1945) contained Gnostic texts that matched Serapis theology—proving a cover-up, and the "Letter of Hadrian to Servianus" (found in Vindobonensis manuscript) admits: "Those who worship Serapis are Christians… devotees of Serapis call themselves bishops of Christ."

+Pope Theophilus I of Alexandria also destroyed the Serapeum in Alexandria (referred to as the daughter of the Library of Alexandria) in 391 AD.
+Serapis statues were recarved into "St. Peter".

+3. The Vatican

+The Vatican made up the "Council of Nicaea".
+It never happened.
+There is no contemporary records exist of the Council of Nicaea (325 AD).
+The "Council of Nicaea" mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
+Constantine’s "conversion" was fabricated.
+He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
+His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
+The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
+The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
+Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
+Also, the Vatican's greatest forgery was the Donation of Constantine.
+The Vatican forged it in the 8th century to claim Rome.
+It was based on earlier forgeries by Eusebius (a Flavian propagandist).

+4. The Jesuits

+Joseph Justus Scaliger was the Jesuit who likely "authored" most texts historians use today (he had a team of scribes), and Poggio Bracciolini was the guy who collected documents for him and even forged them (there are preserved letters from Bracciolini arranging a forgery with a remote monastery).

+Joseph Justus Scalinger's patron was William the Silent/William of Orange aka William Stadholder aka Guillaume de Gellone who was possibly of jewish descent (the flag of the 8th century William of Orange (Guillaume de Gellone) was a gold star on a blue background and William was known as Cortnes, or "the hooked nose").
+He ruled the independent principality of Orange in France.
+See: https://en.wikipedia.org/wiki/A_Jewish_Princedom_in_Feudal_France

+If William of Orange was not of jewish descent then he was certainly a shabbos goyim who was financed by the jews.
+The Glorious Revolution of 1688 was financed by Sephardic Jewish bankers, including Francisco Lopes Suasso.
+Suasso’s loan was part of a broader network of Jewish financial support for William of Orange.
+Many Sephardic Jewish merchants and bankers, including Suasso’s father-in-law, Manuel Teixeira, contributed to William’s cause.

+There was a Jesuit named Jean Hardouin who said that a 14th Century conspiracy forged practically all literature traditionally believed to have been written before that era.
+He was the official librarian to the King of France.
+He published a book called the Prolegomena and it caused such controversy that the Pope and the King had him come before them and explain himself.
+He defended his work, and refused to retract it, so they threw him in prison.

 **Glossary**